Picture Prompts For Writing: A teacher's guideTeacher explaining picture prompts for writing to pupils in a UK classroom, writing strategies

 Why Do Picture Prompts Make Students More Enthusiastic About Writing?

 Utilising imagery into a daily writing habit is not cheating.
-We are utilising a different medium to help pupils order and combine their thoughts ready for writing.
+We are utilising a different medium to help learners order and combine their thoughts ready for writing.
 Children will remember good experiences like this for the rest of their lives, creating a formative sense of what it means to be a writer.
 If you are interested in this process and want to explore other areas relating to this practice you might want to read our other articles on:

 • Dual coding